 From there, stems a few clear differences between the two roles.

 A project can be defined as a piece of work "that will require more than one action step to complete and that you can mark off as finished in the next 12 months" (from David Allen, author of Getting Things Done).
 For bigger projects, it can make sense to appoint a project manager.

 A product however, can be defined as "a service or an item offered for sale".
 It often makes sense to appoint one or a few product managers to be responsible for improving that product over time.

 Since a project is limited in time, the project team is temporary in nature, and it is common that the project manager has to work with team members that are involved in the project on a part-time basis.

-A product however, is subject to ongoing development work, not limited in time, and that makes it practically possible for a product manager to have a full-time product development team.
+A product however, is subject to ongoing product management process, not limited in time, and that makes it practically possible for a product manager to have a full-time product development team.
 In fact, the existence of a dedicated full-time team is crucial for the success of a product manager.